 - 5.1.1 Competition numbers and advertising stickers will be issued at the Welcome Centre and must be fixed to the car before Scrutineering according to the instructions given.
 The scrutineers will accept only cars showing those competition numbers issued by the promoter. - 5.1.2 Two (2) competition numbers must be affixed to each car: on both sides, on the doors (those need to be illuminated, according art.
 5.3).
-In addition, a small competition number must be affixed to the right side of the upper rear window and to the right side of the upper front window. - 5.1.3 If it is impossible to affix the compulsory competition number panels and race numbers as per given instructions due to the construction of the doors, an alternative fixation must be agreed with the promoter.
+In addition, a small competition number must be affixed to the right side of the upper rear window. - 5.1.3 If it is impossible to affix the compulsory competition number panels and race numbers as per given instructions due to the construction of the doors, an alternative fixation must be agreed with the promoter.
 The competition number panels may not be modified or cut without prior agreement of the promoter. - 5.1.4 If a competition number gets partly or initially loose and the car cannot be identified by the timekeepers, the competitor concerned will himself be held responsible. - 5.1.5 Spare numbers and advertising stickers will be available at the Welcome Centre.
 The competition numbers and advertising stickers are free of charge.

-5.2 TRANSPONDER with or without Driver-ID
+5.2 TRANSPONDER with Driver-ID

-To further improve communication opportunities (e.g. for commentators) for all classes a transponder with or without a Drivers ID is obligated:
+To further improve communication opportunities (e.g. for commentators) for all classes a transponder with a Drivers ID is obligated: